-ERP kits are made up of simulated drugs, alcoholic beverages, drug use paraphernalia, and music and photographs that the user associates with their chemical abuse.
+ERP kits are made up of simulated drugs, drug use paraphernalia, and photographs that the user associates with their chemical abuse.
 The cocaine ERP kit includes a white powder, razor blade, rolled up money, mirror, small spoon etc. Each of these objects has the power to trigger a strong level of craving in an addicted individual.
-They have no effect on a non-addicted person.
+They have little to no effect on a non-addicted person.
 We also developed a photocard form of ERP for self-administered therapy.
 Each card set (see photos) depicts a hierarchical sequence of drug preparation and use scenes by substance.
 There are card sets available for crack, cocaine, alcohol, heroin and marijuana.

 The impulse to use rises upon exposure to a triggering stimulus (point B).
 If the person does not use, their craving will peak (point C) and then decline to zero (point D).